leadedge/ofxNDI/README.md

 06.08.18 - Updated for NDI SDK Vers 3.5 Visual Studio 2017 and Openframeworks 10.\
 10.03.19 - Updated for NDI SDK Vers 3.8\
 10.11.19 - Updated for NDI SDK Vers 4.0\
-15.11.19 - Change to dynamic load of NDI dlls
+15.11.19 - Change to dynamic load of NDI dlls\
+16.11.19 - Reconfigure folders and include make files for the project generator\
+(as per [pull request](https://github.com/leadedge/ofxNDI/pull/11) by prisonerjohn).

 With update to NDI 4.0, shaders have been removed.
 All buffers need to be RGBA or BGRA and, for a sender, conversion to other formats are handled by the NDI API.
 Default receiving format is BGRA, and conversion to RGBA is made within the ofxNDIreceiver class.
 Experimental audio functions are included but not tested.